kiraborden/TestRepo/README.md

 This is a README for my first Git repo.
-My name is Kira.
+My name is Kira Alia.
-Next change inserted.
 test 1.
 test 2.
 comparing versions.